 Starminer Beginner Guide: First Hour, Campaign Start, Mining, Heat & Defense

-Starminer beginner guide for the first hour: Campaign start, starter station, power, heat, mass, mining, storage, blueprints, defenses, and what to avoid.
+Starminer beginner guide for the first hour: Campaign start, starter station, power, heat, mass, mining, storage, blueprints, defenses, and what to avoid in Early Access.

 First-Hour Rule